rod080/RecipeTree/README.md

 <h3> Using RecipeTree</h3>

 When first landing on the site you will be able to see the recipes the community has uploaded.
-Ehen you click on a recipe thhe instuctions are dynamically displayed to teh user.
+When you click on a recipe thhe recipe instructions are dynamically displayed to the user.

 <h2>Technology</h2>
 This page was built with the following NPM Modules, and technologies: